aspnetrun/run-aspnetcore/README.md

     * Mapper

 ### Core Layer
 Development of Domain Logic with abstraction.
 Interfaces drives business requirements with light implementation.
+The Core project is the center of the Clean Architecture design, and all other project dependencies should point toward it.

 #### Entities
 Includes EF Entities which creates sql table with EF Code First Aproach.
 Some Aggregate folders holds entity and aggregates.